Althaf914/infoBatch/README.md

 Althaf: Just share here and once i text you in the whatsapp.
 Make change here.
 Iswarya:sorry guys for late
 Vigneswari: Its ok Iswarya
+Aditya : Guys i have added the data pre processing code